Briggs Park District Recreation Precinct

 The upgrade includes the improving the lower oval drainage, the addition of new sports infrastructure and installation of flood lighting for both ovals.

 Traffic will increase during the construction period while importing soil to the site.

-Trucking movements for the fill sand, this will commence in approximately 4 weeks’ time and run for approximately 4-6 weeks with roughly 40 truck movements per day.
+Trucking movements for the fill sand is in progress, this will run for approximately 3 weeks with roughly 40 truck movements per day.

 The trucking route can be viewed below.

-Directional drilling will occur at the entrance to the Serpentine Jarrahdale Recreation Centre and it's car park from February 19 to February 22 so cabling sleeves can be installed for oval lighting.
+Directional drilling is now complete at the entrance to the Serpentine Jarrahdale Recreation Centre and the car park is back to normal.

 If any member of the public has any complaints/issues they can call Tracc Civil on (08) 6323 2301.
 This number is also available after hours.